 When roaming around the streets of central Tbilisi, we noted that many pub owners have understood that tourists are often eager to find local brews.
 We ran into several tiny bars advertising craft beer with big signs outside, and had to test some of them of course.
 Not surprisingly, the quality of the beer sold in these pubs was mostly quite crappy, and in some cases we couldn’t even find out from where the beer actually comes from, and what is the brewery behind it called.
 It seems that in these brewpubs craft beer is used mostly as a new way to lure in customers, but the brewers don’t have either proper knowledge of beer or quality ingredients for making it.
 Crafted Bar, on David Agmashenebeli Ave, on the eastern side of the river, and their brewery called Seahorse, offered a bit better quality and a wider range of styles too.

 In addition to these small brew pubs, there are a few new microbreweries in Tbilisi, with crew that is passionate towards artisan beer.
 With educated brewmasters and quality ingredients, they have been able to create quality brews and to spread the word about the world of artisan beer.
 In Tbilisi we visited the tap room of Number 8 Craft Brewery, one of the first microbreweries of the country.
-You can read more about Number 8 in a separate post soon, but as a short summary here, the tap room is definitely worth a visit and the beers are rather tasty!
+You can read more about Number 8 in the separate post linked above but as a short summary here, the tap room is definitely worth a visit and the beers are rather tasty!

 Another interesting brewery in Tbilisi is UGMB, Underground Microbrewery, founded in 2018 and situated in Gldani area, outside of the city center.
 They tell about themselves that “We are mining engineers who realized that the love of tasty beer should not be limited only to love, so we decided to brew it ourselves.
 We set ourselves an ambitious goal: to awaken interest in craft beer.
 We want to show a variety of varieties, tastes and aromas that can be revealed in the conditions of craft brewing.”
 Sounds promising, doesn’t it?
 UGMB even has a webstore that sells not only beers but also hops, malts and yeast.
 Other interesting small breweries in Tbilisi include Megobrebi Brewery, opened in 2019 but already producing a wide variety of well-rated craft beers, and Krik Brewing Co, that also has a pretty impressive range of craft beer styles.